liamcurry/py3kwarn/README.rst

 ...or to install from the git repository::

-   $ git clone git://github.com/liamcurry/py3kwarn.git
-   $ cd py3kwarn
-   $ make install
+   $ pip install -e git+git://github.com/liamcurry/py3kwarn.git#egg=py3kwarn

 Usage from the command line
 ---------------------------